Venetian Crusade: Battle of the Field of Blood

 That morning, 28 June, the battle was begun by an archery duel between the Antiochene infantry, posted in front of the knights, and the first wave of Turkish horse archers testing the Crusader resolve and defences.
 Then battle was joined with the left and centers of the Crusader army fighting back the Artuqid army.
-The crusader army was at first successful when the right-hand divisions of Peter and Geoffrey the Monk of knights attacked and pushed back the Artuqids opposed to them.
+The Crusader army was at first successful when the right-hand divisions of Peter and Geoffrey the Monk of knights attacked and pushed back the Artuqids opposed to them.
 Guy de Frenelle's center division had some success also, but the knights slowly lost their momentum and they slowly got pushed more and more back.
 The battle was soon decided on the left flank where the Turcopoles and Armenians were overrun by the Artuqids.
-At this point, the local khamsin wind arrived, blowing a dust cloud into the faces of the Crusader army.
-Soon the Artuqid right flank, which just overran the Armenians and Turcopoles, and the Artuqid left flank, which was gradually and efficiently pushing back the Antiochene knights, enveloped the crusaders.
-Roger of Salerno tried to lead a counter charge in the center.
-Meanwhile Rainald I Masoir led a countercharge which broke the Artuqid encirclement.
+At this point, the local simoom wind arrived, blowing a dust cloud into the faces of the Crusader army.
+The Artuqid right flank overran the Armenians and Turcopoles, and the left flank pushed back the Antiochene knights.
+The two flanks then enveloped the Crusaders.
+Roger tried to lead a counter charge in the center.
+Meanwhile, Rainald led a countercharge which broke the Artuqid encirclement.
 As he was chasing some Artuqids, he was seriously wounded and withdrew to Sarmada together with his few retainers.
-Now the entire Antiochene army was surrounded.
 Roger was killed by a sword in the face at the foot of the great jewelled cross which had served as his standard.
-Other than Roger, hundreds of his soldiers died fighting and most who survived the battle were taken prisoner.
-This was probably why the battle was called the Battle of Ager Sanguinis or the Battle of the Field of Blood.
-Ilghazi's army had just inflicted a major defeat in the Battle of the "Field of Blood", destroying the entire Principality of Antioch’s army.
-Ibn al-Qalanisi describes the victory as "one of the finest of victories, and such plenitude of divine aid was never granted to Islam in all its past ages."
+Hundreds of his soldiers died fighting, and most who survived the battle were taken prisoner.
+Ilghazi's army had just inflicted a major defeat, destroying the entire Principality of Antioch's army.
+Arab historian Ibn al-Qalanisi describes the victory as "one of the finest of victories, and such plenitude of divine aid was never granted to Islam in all its past ages."

-After the battle, Ilghazi approached Sarmada where Rainald I Masoir was.
+After the battle, Ilghazi approached Sarmada where Rainald had fled.
 Ilghazi promised to release Rainald a month later if Rainald did not resist.
 After Ilghazi gave his ring to Rainald as a guarantee, Rainald surrendered the fortress without resistance.
-This just showed how vulnerable the Principality of Antioch was to falling completely to the Artuqid advance.